daveyarwood/blog.djy.io/src/_drafts/alda-and-the-nrepl-protocol.md

 Just talking about this is giving me goosebumps!
 I hope that someday, I can make this dream of live, collaborative Alda programming a reality.
-But for now, I'd like to talk more about the nREPL protocol and how much fun I had implementing it for Alda v2.
+But for now, I'd like to talk a little more about the nREPL protocol and the fun that I had implementing it for Alda v2.

+# The nREPL protocol

+## Messages and transport

+> TODO: overview of the transport and messages

+## Client/server interactions

+> TODO: high level description of an interaction between a client and a server

 # Notes

 * Alda and the nREPL protocol
-  * An experience report about implementing the Alda v2 REPL and using the nREPL protocol for the communication between the REPL client and REPL server.
   * Brief technical overview / what I gleaned from the nREPL documentation as the most relevant / salient parts.
   * The most fun part was testing my implementation of the client and server